lindleyw/autonav/readme.txt

 = Can I re-attach an attachment to another page? =

-Thry the Change Attachment Parent plugin, which is an easy way to reset the parent page or post for any attachment, right on the attachment's Edit screen in the Media Library.
+Thru the Change Attachment Parent plugin, which is an easy way to reset the parent page or post for any attachment, right on the attachment's Edit screen in the Media Library.
 You do need to know the new parent's ID, though.